| |

 particularly like to write about science, or anything else thats

-complicated and nuanced and sort of geeky.
+complicated and nuanced and sort of geeky or futuristic.

 or did you just unleash yourself on the public?